guillim/guillim.github.io/_posts/2018-09-24-Ports-Docker-nightmare.markdown

 - on Linux : instead of connecting to _localhost:5432_ use the magic IP adress _172.17.0.1:5432_.
 - on Mac : instead of connecting to _localhost:5432_ use the magic adress _host.docker.internal:5432_.

+One more thing :
+In case your SQL database cannot accept connection from 172.17.0.1 because of its configuration file like pg_hba.conf.
+Then you will need to create a docker network of bridge type, and add the two containers into it.
+Then, replace 172.17.0.1 by the SQL container name.

 # Ressources